 The first element is concerned with completion of defined pre-work checks in accordance with instructions.
 The second element is concerned with safe on and off tracking.
 The third element deals with operating the machine safely.
 The final element deals with procedures to be followed in emergency situations.

-To prove competence in this unit, the person must also be assessed as competent in unit of competence ‘OTPO Core’ and be able to demonstrate their ability to complete elements one to four and show they can follow recording, reporting and escalation procedures.
+To prove competence in this unit, the person must also hold as a prerequisite the OTP Core module and be able to demonstrate their ability to complete elements one to four and show they can follow recording, reporting and escalation procedures.

 Assessment